Andreas Peter Hovgaard: Career

-In 1887 he served in the Danish ironclad Dannebrog, the ship of the King of Denmark, Christian IX.
-From 1890 to 1893 Hovgaard became the Captain of Mail steamer Thyra, which plied the route to the Faroe Islands and Iceland.
-Later he would be in command of Cruiser Heimdall and of Coastal Defense Ship Olfert Fischer.
+In 1887 he served aboard the Danish ironclad Dannebrog.
+From 1890 to 1893 Hovgaard was the captain of the mail steamer Thyra, which plied the route to the Faroe Islands and Iceland.
+Later he commanded the cruiser HDMS Heimdall and the coastal defense ship HMDS Olfert Fischer.

-Andreas Hovgaard was the President of the Danish Naval Officers Association (Søofficers-Foreningen) between 1907 and 1909.
+Andreas Hovgaard was the president of the Danish Naval Officers Association (Søofficers-Foreningen) between 1907 and 1909.

 Honours

-Hovgaard Island in Greenland, Hovgaard Island (Ostrov Khovgarda) in the Nordenskiöld Archipelago of the Kara Sea, Russia, Hovgaard Island in Antarctica, and the Hovgaard Islands in Nunavut, Canada, were named after him.
+Hovgaard Island in Greenland, Hovgaard Island (Ostrov Khovgarda) in the Nordenskiöld Archipelago of the Kara Sea, Russia, Hovgaard Island in Antarctica, and the Hovgaard Islands in Nunavut, Canada, were all named after him.